16 Examples of Effective Employee Incentive Programs

 What are the roles and benefits of employee incentive programs?

-The role of an employee incentive program may vary from one situation to another, but it usually plays a major role in encouraging positive behaviors and attitudes among the workforce.
+The role of an employee incentive program may vary from one situation to another, but its core purpose remains the same: to positively influence and reinforce the behaviors and contributions that matter most.

 Improve productivity rates